Gwynn Hardee, DVM – Conway, SC

 Phillip Graham, DVM – Loris, SC

-In addition to his professional life, Dr. Graham is a proud family man.
-He has been happily married since 1990 to his wife, Wendy, a licensed veterinarian- among other passions.
-They have one dog, and three cats and are blessed with three children and two grandchildren.
-In his free time, Dr. Graham enjoys metal detecting, golfing, and fishing.
+Outside of his professional work, Dr. Graham is a devoted family man.
+He has been happily married to his wife, Wendy—also a licensed veterinarian—since 1990.
+Together, they share one dog, two cats, and are blessed with three children and four grandchildren.

 Bryson Gale, DVM – Market Common